Is your vinyl record warped?

 Results:

-The record Pi and Vinyl Flat gives very good results and I have seen a lot of people getting success with these tools.
-If you have a large amount of collection, you can buy this tool for sure.
+The record Pi and Vinyl Flat give very good results, and I have seen many people achieve success with these tools.
+If you have a large collection, you can buy this tool for sure.

-If you have heard that there is a specific tool to fix the warped vinyl record then the Orb disc flattener is one everyone is talking about.
-This device is very expensive and the listing price varies between $1000 to $2000.
+If you have heard that there is a specific tool to fix the warped vinyl record, then the Orb disc flattener is one everyone is talking about.

-If you are looking to provide vinyl-flattering services in your area then this device is a must and you will be going to get ROI in no time.
+If you are looking to offer vinyl-flattering services in your area, this device is a must, and you will get a return on investment (ROI) in no time.

-But, if you are a record collector then I don’t recommend buying it instead you can avail record flattering services in your area or try the methods that we have mentioned above.
+However, if you are a record collector, I don’t recommend buying it; instead, you can use record-flattening services in your area or try the methods mentioned above.

 DIY At Home:

-Now, we are sharing DIY methods that are getting good results and people are talking about these methods all over the internet.
+We are now sharing DIY methods that are yielding good results, and people are discussing these methods all over the internet.

-Without proper heat control, your records can melt in no time and many people already got their records melted while trying different methods.
+Without proper heat control, your records can melt in no time, and many people have already had their records damaged or destroyed while trying different methods.

-Well, without heat, you can fix your record but you have to be very patient because it is a non-promising and longer-duration method.
+The answer is yes, you can flatten your records with books, since no heat is involved, you have to be very patient, as this is a non-promising and longer-duration method.

-1) Take two books bigger than your vinyl record size.
+1) Take two books that are larger than your vinyl record size.

-2) Place one book at the bottom and then place your record over it (Imp: Make sure the book is covering your record properly and your record is sitting inside the record sleeve).
+2) Place one book at the bottom and then place your record over it (Imp: Make sure the book covers your record properly, and your record must be inside its sleeves).

 3) Now, place the second book on top of your record.
-Put some weight on the books but make sure the weight is equally distributed on all 4 corners of the books and store it in a proper place.
+Place some weight on the books, but ensure the weight is equally distributed on all four corners of the books, and store them in a proper place.

-This method might take a minimum of 8 weeks or even months and it depends on the warped condition of your record.
+This method may take a minimum of 8 weeks or even months, depending on the condition of your record.
+I was not satisfied with the final results, but I have seen people sharing success stories on forums.

-This is the most unique method that I found while researching and the results of this method amazed me very much.
+This is the most unique method I found while researching, and the results of this method amazed me.

-I know, not all of us have a heating press at our home but as I found this method working flawlessly so I decided to share this with you guys.
+I know not all of us have a heating press at home, but since I found this method working flawlessly, I decided to share this with you guys.

 Here are the requirements for this method to work:

-• 2 Parchment Paper (Size must be bigger than your record)
+- 2 Parchment Papers (Size must be bigger than your record)

 Now, let’s proceed further.